Accommodation, Holiday Caravans, Events, fetes and festavals. Maps for ourists. Camp sites.

 The natural grandeur of Dartmoor contrasts markedly with the bright lights of some of Devon's holiday resorts visited on this tour.

-The scenery is varied, taking in picturesque harbour's, ruined castles and desolate moorland.
+The scenery is varied, taking in picturesque ruined castles and engine houses desolate moorland.

 DARTMOOR’S small towns and villages are home to some of the best shops and pubs offering local produce and a true taste of Dartmoor.
 They form an integral part of community life on Dartmoor and, along with the village halls and churches, provide the focus for Dartmoor's residents.